sleemanj/xinha/trac/Documentation/NewbieGuide.md

-This is the New Newbie Guide, for versions of Xinha prior 1.5, please see the OldNewbieGuide
+This is the New Newbie Guide, for versions of Xinha prior 1.5, please see the [Old Newbie Guide]({{ site.baseurl }}/trac/OldNewbieGuide.html)

 ----